Mandoline Food Slicers And Safety – Precautions To Keep Those Pinkies Safe

 I don’t think there are many of these kitchen marvels that come without a blade guard, basically don’t buy one without and always replace it after use.

 Kitchen Slicers And Kids

 Just saying those words in the same sentence makes me cringe.
 Keep out of sight and reach, period.

-If It’s To Big Use Something Else – Never Force Mandolines!
+If It’s Too Big to Use Something Else – Never Force Mandolines!

-Most of the above is simple common sense, but oh so easily forgotten.
+Most of the above are simply common sense, but oh so easily forgotten.
 Sometimes cooking can be a hassle as well as a passion and in the heat of battle with potatoes, it’s easier to grab the mandolin and forget the glove… only it really isn’t!

-Truly there’s nothing better, faster or more efficient in the kitchen than a mandoline and I highly recommend them, when used carefully and wearing a protective glove.
+Truly there’s nothing better, faster or more efficient in the kitchen than Mandoline Food Slicers and I highly recommend them, when used carefully and wearing a protective glove.
 If you’d like to find out which mandoline slicer I recommend and which ones to leave on the shelf, go have a read of these mandoline slicer reviews – there’s more about Kevlar gloves too.

 Using The Spiralizer For Vegetables Safely

 Pretty much the same advice applies – wear a glove so there’s absolutely no risk of your flesh coming into contact with a blade.
 There can be a temptation to use a spiral slicer for vegetables like a pencil sharpener (correct) and turn the spiralizer (not correct) when the going gets tough on a sweet potato.
 Don’t do it – you are risking a really bad cut, its fine to turn the veg, but keep a very firm safe grip on the spiral cutter and you’ll stay safer.

 You can read more about using spiral slicers for vegetables here – it took me a long time to come round to using one because you are quite literally holding the blade.